googleinterns/step125-2020/README.md

 # Google Student Training in Engineering Program

-This repo contains the projects you'll work on for the first half of STEP.
+This repo contains the Web App you'll work on for the second half of STEP.
-This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.
+This work is based on the [Google Software Product Sprint](https://github.com/googleinterns/step125-2020/) program.

 To get started: